cr122/Online-shopping-store/README.md

 Welcome to the Trimble Store, a full-stack e-commerce application designed to provide an engaging and seamless shopping experience.
 Built using cutting-edge technologies, the platform showcases a variety of products in an easy-to-navigate layout, bringing together aesthetics and functionality.

+## Technologies Used ⚙️

+- **Next.js & React**: For building a dynamic and responsive user interface.
+- **Node.js & Express**: Server-side framework for backend functionality.
+- **MongoDB**: NoSQL database for efficient and scalable data storage.
+- **JWT Authentication**: Ensures secure access to user accounts and data protection.
+- **Bootstrap**: For additional styling and UI components.

 ## Key Features
 - **User-Friendly Interface:** A sleek and responsive design welcomes users to explore our featured products with ease.
 The homepage highlights popular items with intuitive "Add to Cart" functionality.
 - **Robust Shopping Cart Management:** Effortlessly manage your shopping cart with real-time updates, providing a smooth and dynamic experience as you browse through your favorite items.